-You are not limited to the base models, but you can implement your own custom model as well.
-Currently, models for image classification and object detection are supported.
+You are not limited to the base models, but you can implement your own custom model as well. eIQ Portal provides a customizable interface for image classification, image segmentation and object detection problems.
+User plugins allow the user to add their own models from outside the tool's installation location and use the portal to train and evaluate them, using different target architectures and quantization schemas.

-- 1. Click the "USER MODEL" button in the "Model Selection" workspace. - 2.
+- 1. Click the "USER MODELS" button in the "Model Selection" workspace. - 2.
 Select the model that corresponds to your task.